nychealth/EH-dataportal/README.md

 To deploy to a new environment, update the baseURL in `config.toml`.
 Update the path, if necessary, in the environment-specific `config.toml` file.
 And, you may need to update paths in other files, like `search-results.js`.

 ---
+## How-to: Creating new content
+This section contains brief descriptions of how to create new content types.
+Additional details are available below, in "Architecture and Functioning."

+### Creating a new data story
+- First create the markdown file with `hugo new data-stories/TITLE/index.md`.
+- Add a banner image to the same folder.
+- Copy, paste, and edit the frontmatter from pre-existing data stories.
+You will need these fields:
+    - `title`, `date`, and `draft`
+    - `seo_title` and `seo_description`
+    - `categories`: this determines what Key Topics this data story is associated with
+    - `keywords` to support search functions
+    - `image` to associate with the image filename
+    - `menu.main.identifier` to highlight the correct button in the nav menu
+- Write the data story in markdown.
+You can use Datawrapper and Vega shortcodes (see additional information on shortcodes, below)
+- To publish, set `draft: false`.
+The data story will be a part of the site when you serve or build it, and it will appear on the related pages if it's been tagged properly via `categories`.

+### Key Topics
+Key Topics associate different content types by theme, and they also host their own child pages (such as the Air Quality Explorer, or the interactive Heat Vulnerability Index).
+Each Key Topic page is an `_index.md` file in a titled folder.
+Child pages are subfolders within that - for example, see the folder structure under `content/key-topics/airquality`.

+To create a new Key Topic:
+- Create a markdown file with `hugo new key-topics/TITLE/_index.md`
+- Copy, paste, and edit the frontmatter from pre-existing Key Topic files.
+In particular, you will need the following frontmatter fields:
+    -  `keyTopic` (for example, `keyTopic: airquality`).
+This associates this Key Topic with any other content that has `airquality` as one of its `categories`.
+    - `layout: single` to give it the correct template

+### Data Explorer
+The data explorer includes markdown files for each subtopic.
+For the prototype version, the subtopic includes json that connects to Portal data on the old version of the portal.
+For the future build, it will include an array with indicator IDs associating indicators with the subtopic.

+### Neighborhood Reports
+To publish a new neighborhood report, you'd need:
+- JSON files for each neighborhood stored in `data/reports`
+- YML stored in `data/globals`
+- Preview chart images stored in `static/visualizations/images`
+- Indicator data files stored in `static/visualizations/csv/nr`

+---

 ## Architecture and Functioning
 Development might entail: